2.1 Basis of preparation

 2.3 Business combinations

 The Company accounts for business combinations using the acquisition method of accounting.
-Accordingly, the identifiable assets acquired and the liabilities assumed of the business are recorded at their acquisition date fair values (except certain assets and liabilities which are required to be measured as per the applicable standard).
+Accordingly, the identifiable assets acquired and the liabilities assumed of the acquiree are recorded at their acquisition date fair values (except certain assets and liabilities which are required to be measured as per the applicable standard).
+The choice of measurement basis is made on an acquisition-by-acquisition basis.
 The consideration transferred for the acquisition of a business is aggregation of the fair values of the assets transferred, the liabilities incurred and the equity interests issued by the Company in exchange for control of the business.

 The consideration transferred also includes the fair value of any asset or liability resulting from a contingent consideration arrangement.
-Any contingent consideration transferred is recognised at fair value at the acquisition date.
+Any contingent consideration to be transferred by the acquirer is recognised at fair value at the acquisition date.
 Contingent consideration classified as an asset or liability is subsequently measured at fair value with changes in fair value recognised in Statement of Profit and Loss.
 Contingent consideration that is classified as equity is not re-measured and its subsequent settlement is accounted for within equity.

 Acquisition-related costs are expensed in the period in which the costs are incurred.